 Figure C.8.3.2.1: How dispersion quantifies the bounds of certainty for a candidate offset over time

 Calculating dispersion at any given moment gives a measure of how accurate a given estimate of the TV Device Wall Clock is if based on the corresponding candidate.
-This is a useful input to the assessment of how accurately a CSA can synchronize its presentation of Timed Content to the presentation of Timed Content by the TV Device an determine whether it is within an acceptable tolerance.
+This is a useful input to the assessment of how accurately a CSA can synchronize its presentation of Timed Content to the presentation of Timed Content by the TV Device and determine whether it is within an acceptable tolerance.

 Dispersion is the combination of the following possible causes of inaccuracy: